dooleydiligent/kubernetes-demo/readme.md

 ## Install kubernetes

 I will assume you are using a recent (18.04+) version of ubuntu.
 If you are using some other version of linux or unix then good on you.
 These instructions will probably work for you, too.
-Windows see [here].
+Windows see [here](https://kubernetes.io/docs/setup/production-environment/windows/).

 You must already have containerd and Docker installed.
 See [here](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) for some more information.